desniland/alx-low_level_programming/0x1A-hash_tables/README.md

     printf("%p\n", (void *)ht);
     return (EXIT_SUCCESS);
 }
-julien@ubuntu:~/0x1A.
-Hash tables$ gcc -Wall -pedantic -Werror -Wextra -std=gnu89 0-main.c 0-hash_table_create.c -o a
+$ gcc -Wall -pedantic -Werror -Wextra -std=gnu89 0-main.c 0-hash_table_create.c -o a
-julien@ubuntu:~/0x1A.
-Hash tables$ ./a
+$ ./a
 0x238a010
+$ valgrind ./a
-julien@ubuntu:~/0x1A.
-Hash tables$ valgrind ./a ==7602== Memcheck, a memory error detector
+==7602== Memcheck, a memory error detector
 ==7602== Copyright (C) 2002-2013, and GNU GPL'd, by Julian Seward et al.
 ==7602== Using Valgrind-3.10.1 and LibVEX; rerun with -h for copyright info